Monster-ZeroX/DataDynemics2/README.md

 - `/server` - Backend Express API
 - `/shared` - Shared TypeScript types and schemas
 - `/data` - JSONL data files for student records

+## Heroku Deployment Files

+The following files are specifically created for Heroku deployment:

+- `Procfile` - Instructs Heroku how to start the application
+- `.npmrc` - NPM configuration file to include dev dependencies
+- `heroku-server.cjs` - CommonJS version of the server startup script
+- `heroku-build.cjs` - Script for building the application on Heroku
+- `heroku-postbuild.cjs` - Post-build steps for Heroku deployments
+- `prepare-heroku.sh` - Script to prepare the application for deployment on Linux/Mac
+- `prepare-heroku.bat` - Script to prepare the application for deployment on Windows
+- `test-production.sh` - Test script to validate production environment locally
+- `app.json` - Configuration for Heroku one-click deployments

+These files handle the necessary conversions between ES Modules and CommonJS to ensure compatibility with the Heroku environment.
+The preparation scripts ensure that all required files are in the correct locations before deployment.